aws-solutions/amazon-virtual-andon/README.md

   |- migration                            [ Migration template custom resource Lambda function ]
 ```

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/amazon-virtual-andon/appendix-g-collection-of-operational-metrics.html).

 ***

-Copyright 2020 Amazon.com, Inc. or its affiliates.
+Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.